timoi-Lucypher/SCARijndael/README.md

-# SCARijndael
+# npCrypto
-Rijndael numpy implementation designed to help side-channel cryptanalysis
+Numpy implementation of some crypto primitives.

 ## Environement setup
 You need to setup the environement before starting.